glauritano1/CMPT-333N---Language-Study/Journal/journal-01.md

 I will be using 4 different named arithmetic operators, 5 times each and recording any notable observations.

-<strong>mod or `mod`</strong> -> Mod can be put before its inputs.
+<strong>mod</strong> -> Mod can be put before its inputs.
 The first input following mod would be the dividend, and the second input would be the divisor.
 This function only takes inputs and provides outputs of integers.
 Mod can also be used as an infix operator.
 This means it can be put in the middle of its inputs similar to a “+” operator or a “-“ operator.
 To do this the operator must be encased in backquotes.

 Example:<br></br>
 ![ghci example 8](https://user-images.githubusercontent.com/43471820/52317037-41f13d80-298c-11e9-8c02-f9537243c9f1.PNG)

 The output of this operator is the mathematical remainder of the two integers being compared.
 So the output of this example would be 0 because 5 divided by 1 would be 5 with a remainder of 0.

 <strong>rem</strong> -> This function will take two inputs.
 The first input will be the dividend and the second input will be the divisor.
 The output of this function will be the mathematical remainder after the comparison of the two inputs is made.
 This function only takes inputs and provides outputs of integers.
 This is similar to the mod named arithmetic function.
 It can also be an infixed function, or put in the middle of its inputs encased in backquotes.